bitmagnet-io/bitmagnet/bitmagnet.io/index.md

 - [x] A GraphQL API: currently this provides a single search query; there is also an embedded GraphQL playground at `/graphql`
 - [x] A web user interface implemented in Angular: currently this is a simple single-page application providing a user interface for search queries via the GraphQL API
 - [x] [A Torznab-compatible endpoint for integration with the Serverr stack](/guides/servarr-integration.html)
+- [x] A WebUI dashboard for monitoring and administration

 ### High priority features not yet implemented

-- [ ] A WebUI dashboard showing things like crawler throughput, task queue, database size etc.
 - [ ] Authentication, API keys, access levels etc.
 - [ ] An admin API, and in general a more complete GraphQL API
-- [ ] A more complete web UI
 - [ ] Saved searches for content of particular interest, enabling custom feeds in addition to the following feature
 - [ ] Bi-directional integration with the [Prowlarr indexer proxy](https://prowlarr.com/): Currently **bitmagnet** can be added as an indexer in Prowlarr; bi-directional integration would allow **bitmagnet** to crawl content from any indexer configured in Prowlarr, unlocking many new sources of content
 - [ ] More documentation and more tests!